andreaselmi/newsApp/README.md

 npx react-native run-android
 ```

-To deploy the app on your ios device go to the AppDelegate.m file and move [RNSplashScreen show]; immediately after '#if DEBUG'
+To deploy the app on your personal ios device go to the AppDelegate.m file and move '[RNSplashScreen show];' immediately after '#if DEBUG'
+then proceed to deploying from xcode

 ```
 ...